Will there be a second wave of coronavirus in the UK?

 Regional Director Hans Kluge said, “In the spring and early summer we were able to see the impact of strict lockdown measures.
 Our efforts, our sacrifices, paid off.
 In June cases hit an all-time low.
 The September case numbers, however, should serve as a wake-up call for all of us,”

-A local lockdown is the re-introduction of some or all of the social distancing measures to control the spread of Covid-19 in a specific place.
-It also includes delaying the easing of restrictions to a later date in some areas, following reports of a spike in infections.

-While this means that in many cases, hospitality venues stay open (even just for takeaway), groups outside the social bubble and household cannot mix.
-Often public transport is also made for just essential travel only, those who can work from home are encouraged to in some cases and those attending school have to wear a face mask in all public spaces.

-Could local lockdowns continue to be the way forward – for the UK and the rest of Europe?
+Could smaller lockdowns continue to be the way forward – for the UK and the rest of Europe?

 The localised lockdowns across the country, which started with Leicester in July, have been largely cited as a success by the government.
 With falling rates of cases per 100,000 people reported in areas that took on the local restrictions, it seems as though there could be more local changes to the rules to come.